 Moodle sites for the current academic year, plus the three previous academic years, will remain active and available to faculty members.
 Faculty are encouraged to keep local copies of all important course-related files, including the course gradebook, and any files that have been uploaded to the Moodle course site.

 Other Moodle Sites

-Moodle is also available for use by committees, working groups, departments or any other group for purposes not directly related to a specific academic course.
-To request a site, or for more information, please contact Diane Creede or submit a WebHelpDesk ticket.
+Moodle Campus is the college's site for use by committees, working groups, departments or any other group for purposes not related to a regularly-scheduled academic course.
+To request a site, or for more information, please submit a WebHelpDesk ticket.

 Moodle Issues and Enhancement Requests

 Students, Faculty or Staff experiencing issues or problems with Moodle should initiate a ticket in WebHelpDesk.
 Inquiries regarding new features or enhancements, or the use or functionality of existing features should be directed to Diane Creede.